-The Constitution, Article 2, Section 17 provides:
+The Constitution, Article II, Section 17, provides:

-The State shall give priority to education, science and technology, arts, culture and sports to foster patriotism and nationalism, accelerate social progress, and promote total human liberation and development.
+The State shall give priority to education, science and technology, arts, culture, and sports to foster patriotism and nationalism, accelerate social progress, and promote total human liberation and development.

-In 1994, the US Congress and the Department of Education collaborated to make a longterm, meaningful and public investment in the principle that high-quality preschool television programming will help children be ready to learn by the time they entered first grade.
+In 1994, the US Congress and the Department of Education collaborated to make a long-term, meaningful, and public investment in the principle that high-quality pre-school television programming will help children be ready to learn by the time children entered first grade.

-The Ready-to-Learn Television Program through the Public Broadcasting Service (PBS) and local public television stations have proven to be an extremely cost-effective national response to improving early childhood development and helping parents, caregivers, and professional child care providers learn how to use television as a means to help children learn, develop, and play creatively.
+The Ready-to-Learn Television Program through Public Broadcasting Service (PBS) and local public television stations has proven to be extremely cost-effective national response to improving early childhood development and helping parents, caregivers, and professional child care providers learn how to use television as a means to help children learn, develop, and play creatively.

-Independent research shows that parents who participate in Ready-to-Learn workshops are more critical consumers of television and their children are more active viewers.
-A University of Alabama study showed that parents who had attended a Ready-to-Learn workshop read more books and stories to their children and read more minutes each time than nonattendees.
+Independent research shows that parents who participate in Ready-To-Learn workshops are more critical consumers of television and their children are more active viewers.
+A University of Alabama study showed that parents who have attended a Ready-To-Learn workshop read more books and stories to their children and read more minutes each time than non-attendees.
 The parents did more hands-on activities related to reading with their children.
 The parents engaged in more word activities and for more minutes each time.
 The parents read less for entertainment and more for education.
-The parents took their children to libraries and bookstores more than the non-attendees.
+The parents took their children to libraries and bookstores more than non-attendees.

-Further, six months after participating in Ready-to-Learn workshops, parents who attended generally had set rules for television viewing by their children.
+Further, six (6) months a fter p articipating in R eady-To-Learn workshops, p arents who attended generally had set rules for television viewing by their children.
 These rules related to the amount of time the children were allowed to watch television daily, the hours the children were allowed to watch television, and the tasks or chores the children must have accomplished before the children were allowed to watch television.

-Hence, this bill seeks to incorporate Ready-to-Learn television programming in the country by forging partnership between the Department of Education, Culture and Sports and eligible television and broadcasting entities in order to develop, produce, and distribute educational and instructional video programming for preschool and elementary school children and their parents.
+Hence, this bill seeks to incorporate ready-to-learn television programming in the country by forging partnership between the Department of Education, Culture, and Sports and eligible television and broadcasting entities in order to develop, produce, and distribute educational and instructional video programming for preschool and elementary school children and their parents.